 Easy access with the cloud.
 Because Tiller works with Google Sheets, it’s supported and hosted on the cloud.
 That means you’ll always have access to your Tiller spreadsheet when logged into your Google account.
 I like having my budget on the cloud because I can look at it no matter where I’m logged in.

 Where Tiller Struggles

+It’s completely spreadsheet-based.
+If you prefer using a mobile app, then Tiller won’t be a good fit for you.
 Because it’s spreadsheet-based, Tiller works best on a computer or laptop.
 Mobile customers may access their Tiller spreadsheet on their phone, but it’s not easy to use and needs WiFi or data access to upload new transactions.

 Tiller Money Review Summary: Who Should Use Tiller?